kpreid/e-on-javascript/README.txt

 There is also a multi-file updoc runner; it is used in the standard test suite (make-test.e).

+--- Cajita bridge

+When Cajita is loaded, the following behaviors are enabled:

+Any Cajita object given to E code has the verbs get/1 and put/2, accessing properties, and run/*, calling it as a function.

+A verb beginning with ".", or not on the above list of special verbs, specifies a JS method call.
+That is, E 'obj.foo()' is equivalent to Cajita 'obj.foo()' and E 'obj.".get"()' is equivalent to Cajita 'obj.get()'.

+XXX complete this list with other Cajita related behavior

 --- Implementation notes

-If Cajita is loaded, then JavaScript objects' properties are visible to E code, subject to Cajita taming.

 Since JavaScript null and undefined throw when called, E's null is a distinct object (e_null), and JS null and undefined are considered kinds of broken reference.

 All JS Arrays are considered ConstLists unless Cajita is loaded, in which case only Cajita-frozen Arrays are ConstLists.
+This means that you should avoid passing arrays which will be mutated into EoJS code unless you also hava Cajita loaded.

 --- Todo list